-- Management Network used by the Red Hat OpenStack Platform Director Node for iDRAC control of all Overcloud nodes. - Private API Network Used by the Red Hat OpenStack Platform Director Node to run Tempest tests against the OpenStack private AP - Provisioning Network Used by the Red Hat OpenStack Platform Director Node to service DHCP to all hosts, provision each host, and act as a proxy for external network access - Public API Network used for: - Inbound Access - HTTP/HTTPS access to the Red Hat OpenStack Platform Director Node - HTTP/HTTPS access to the Red Hat Storage Console VM - Optional SSH Access to the Red Hat OpenStack Platform Director Node and Red Hat Storage Console VM - Outbound Access

-- HTTP/HTTPS access for Red Hat Ceph Storage, RHEL, and RHOSP updates - · Used by the Red Hat OpenStack Platform Director Node to run Tempest tests using the OpenStack public API - Storage Network Used by the Red Hat Storage Console VM to monitor and manage the Red Hat Ceph Storage Cluster
+- Private API Network Used by the Red Hat OpenStack Platform Director Node to run Tempest tests against the OpenStack private AP - Provisioning Network Used by the Red Hat OpenStack Platform Director Node to service DHCP to all hosts, provision each host, and act as a proxy for external network access - Public API Network used for: - · Inbound Access - HTTP/HTTPS access to the Red Hat OpenStack Platform Director Node - HTTP/HTTPS access to the Red Hat Storage Console VM - Optional SSH Access to the Red Hat OpenStack Platform Director Node and Red Hat Storage Console VM - Outbound Access - HTTP/HTTPS access for Red Hat Ceph Storage, RHEL, and RHOSP updates - Used by the Red Hat OpenStack Platform Director Node to run Tempest tests using the OpenStack public API - Storage Network Used by the Red Hat Storage Console VM to monitor and manage the Red Hat Ceph Storage Cluster

-Figure 4: Solution Admin Host Internal Network Fabric on page 48 displays how the networks are bridged inside the Solution Admin Host.
+Figure 4: Solution Admin Host Internal Network Fabric on page 49 displays how the networks are bridged inside the Solution Admin Host.
 Since the Provisioning, Private API, and Storage networks come in on one physical interface and the Public API and External Tenant networks on the other, 802.1q tagging is configured on the SAH and corresponding switch ports.
 This Architecture Guide does not cover any security aspects, so the appropriate Network and Security teams should be involved before connecting any machine to the externally-accessible networks.